jessepav/libgdx-wiki-old/Streaming-music.md

-For any sound that's longer than a few seconds it is preferable to stream it from disk instead of fully loading it into RAM.
-Libgdx provides a Music interface that lets you do that.
+For any sound that's longer than a few seconds it is preferable to stream it from disk instead of fully loading it into RAM. libGDX provides a Music interface that lets you do that.

 To load a Music instance we can do the following: